 Some of us get ahead by being born in a safe and developed country, a mindful and supporting family and some of us have to fight our way to the top.

-No matter, how you start, your life story is for you to write.
+No matter, how you start, your life story is yours to write.

 If you’re looking for inspiration, these books like The Alchemist will definitely inspire you to live bigger.